jaydeelew/CompareAI/backend/scripts/README.md

 ### Step 3: Review Analysis

 1. Open the markdown report to see summary
-2. Review models that need manual review
+2. Review the identified issues and patterns (these inform the implementation)
 3. Check for common issues across models
-4. Identify patterns for renderer configuration
+4. Note the scope of work needed

+**Understanding "Needs Manual Review" Flags:**
+- These flags identify models with formatting issues or complex patterns
+- During implementation, the AI assistant will use best practices to create configurations for all models
+- The actual manual review happens **after deployment** when you examine the rendered results on the website
+- The analysis data provides the foundation for automated configuration generation

 ## Directory Structure